 The only reason it would make sense to store your (such as Binance Coin) on the Binance exchange is if you are an active trader.
 In that case, you can also use Binance mobile apps, available both for iOS and Android.

 First and foremost,Coinbase is a cryptocurrency exchange.
 But they also offer a standalone mobile app that is a wallet for storing your coins.

 Coinbase Wallet is an excellent platform for both digital currency experts and beginners.

-This wallet requires you to register an account before using it and it can be connected to your Coinbase account (but it is not mandatory).
-It can also be used a web 3.0 browser so you can interact with Ethereum dapps via Coinbase Wallet.
+This wallet requires you to register an account before using it, and it can be connected to your Coinbase account (but it is not mandatory).
+It can also be used as a web 3.0 browser so you can interact with Ethereum dapps via Coinbase Wallet.

 Coinbase Wallet also supports 2FA, which makes it a differentiating feature and another way to keep your digital fortune safe.